Benoss/docker-django-nginx/README.md

 * Using Latest python 2.7 as base image
 * Latest jessie backport openssl
 * Gettext installed for Django translations
-* Latest mainline nginx with port 80 and 443 exposed
+* Latest stable nginx with port 80 and 443 exposed